 If Rome is your destination watch Federico Fellini’s La Dolce Vita and Roman Holiday starring Audrey Hepburn and Gregory Peck.
 You can plan your own midnight stroll to the Fontana di Trevi, without the dip which, of course, comes with a hefty fine, unless you are Anita Ekberg.
 Stay in the Spagna or Greci apartmants and you can easily retrace Joe Bradley’s steps on the nearby via Margutta.
 Spend a few hours at the lavish Palazzo Colonna, just like Princess Anne.
 The palazzo where you find our Landini and Cavaliere apartments is featured in The Talented Mr. Ripley with Matt Damon.
 The Santa Croce neighborhood is where Miss Lucy Honeychurch stays in Florence in A Room with a View.
 Venice is particularly evocative on foggy winter nights.
 The Comfort of Strangers and Don’t Look Now both capture that mysterious atmosphere.
 For a sunnier story, Katherine Hepburn’s Summertime shows Venice at her most ravishing.

 Longing for a little dolce far niente and languorous summer lunches under pergolas with lots of cold white wine?
 Look no further than the alluring and immersive films of Luca Guadagnino.
-Call Me By Your Name will make you feel like you are living in a villa such as Villa Landolfo in the Italian countryside.
+Call Me By Your Name will make you feel like you are living in a villa such as Frantoio Villa in the Italian countryside.
 A Bigger Splash takes you to a remote Sicilian island, if only for a few hours.

 Modern Italian Tales